 Sometimes you notice the power of your trolling motor has gone down, and you don’t quite know why.
-There could be many reasons why this happens, and today we’ll discuss the most important ones.
+There could be many reasons for this, and today we’ll discuss the most important ones.

-Does it feel like your trolling motor got much weaker than it used to be?
+Does it feel like your trolling motor got weaker than it used to be?

 If your answer is yes, this article is for you!